Are you Interested in knowing the top 10 Richest States in Nigeria?

 Kano State is located in the northern part of Nigeria and it was formed in 1967.

 It has a total land area size of 7,773 square miles and it is the 20th largest state by area in Nigeria.
 Kano is the capital city of Kano state.

-Kano state’s main productions revolves around agriculture and produces crops like tomatoes, cassavas, potatoes and other common crops.
+Kano state’s main production revolves around agriculture and produces crops like tomatoes, cassavas, potatoes, and other common crops.

 Know about the: Top 10 richest Igbo Men in Nigeria

 Among the richest states in Nigeria, Edo state takes on the 7th position and has a GDP of $11.888 Billion.

 Edo state was formed in 1991 and it is located in the southern region of Nigeria.

 The capital city of Edo State is Benin City, which is the 4th most populous city in Nigeria.

 Edo state is nicknamed the Heart Beat of Nigeria.
 It has an area size of 6,873 square miles and a population of 3,233,366 people.